What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 Are you looking for more advice?
 Take a look at this video called “What Is The Best Fixed Gear Ratio?” from the Dave Noakes YouTube Channel.

-A video on What Is The Best Fixed Gear Ratio? from the Dave Noakes YouTube Channel.
+A video called What Is The Best Fixed Gear Ratio? from the Dave Noakes YouTube channel.

 A fixed-gear bike with an average 46:16 gear ratio could be what you’re looking for.
-You enjoy riding it, but you just wish the gearing was a bit easier—that way, climbing hills wouldn’t be such a headache.
+You enjoy riding it, but you just wish the gearing was a bit easier so that, climbing hills wouldn’t be such a headache.

-The 46-tooth chainring may be replaced with a 44-tooth one to reduce the gear ratio further.
-This would have a less significant impact, reducing the ratio to 2.8.
+Alternatively, you can also chainring from a 46-tooth chainring to a 44-tooth one to reduce the gear ratio.
 However, unlike sprockets, chainrings are often more costly and time-consuming to install.

 Of course, if the contrary is true and you want a tougher gear ratio—it may be because your local region is relatively flat—then you’d either swap to a smaller sprocket or a bigger chain ring.